mattermost/docs/source/about/self-hosted-subscriptions.rst

 Add more users to your subscription
 -----------------------------------

-If at any time you'd like to add more users to your Mattermost subscription, `contact us <https://mattermost.com/contact-us/>`_.
+If at any time you'd like to add more users to your Mattermost subscription, contact a `Mattermost Expert <https://mattermost.com/contact-sales/>`_

 Quarterly true-up reports
 -------------------------